kpavlov/jreactive-8583/README.md

 5. Initialize client.
 Now it is ready to connect.
 6. Establish a connection.
 By default, if connection will is lost, it reconnects automatically.
 You may disable this behaviour or change _reconnectInterval_.
 7. Verify that connection is established
-8. Send `IsoMessage`
+8. Send `IsoMessage` asynchronously
+9. Send `IsoMessage` synchronously
+10. Send `IsoMessage` synchronously with timeout support
-9. Disconnect when you're done.
+11. Disconnect when you're done.

 ## Creating and Using ISO-8583 Server